MatrixAI/Emergence/2018:3:21:oci-image-format.md

 - Removing the file path `unlink` on linux systems
 - Recreating the file path, based on the contents and attributes of the changeset entry.

 ## Image Layout
 OCI image layout is directory structure for OCI content-addressable blobs and location-addressable references.
-This layout MAY be used in a variety of different transport mechanisms: archive formats (e.g. tar, zip), shared filesystem environment (e.g. nfs), or networked file fetching (e.g. http, ftp, rsync)

-Given the image layout, a tool can create an OCI runtime specification bundle by:
-- following the refs to find a manifest, possibly via an image index
-- Applying the filesystem layers in the specified order
-- Converting the image configuration into an OCI runtime specification. (`config.json`)

-The image layout is composed of three parts: `blob`, `oci-layout` and `index.json`
+The layout contains:
+- `blobs` directory - content-addressable blobs
+- `oci-layout` json file
+- [`index.json`](https://github.com/opencontainers/image-spec/blob/master/image-index.md) - references and descriptors of image-layout.
+In general contains an array of manifests and image indexes.